ssmirnovacode/my-coffeeshop/README.md

 # My Coffeeshop

-Al full-stack web app for a coffeeshop, demo purposes only.
+A website of an imaginary coffeeshop, for demo purposes only.

 https://ssmirnovacode.github.io/my-coffeeshop/

 ## Key features
 - Responsive design (implemented with CSS grid and @media queries);
-- Data fetched from and posted to custom-built REST API https://my-coffeeshop-rest.herokuapp.com/ ( ExpressJS + MySQL + Sequelize)
+- Data fetched from and posted to Firebase Realtime Database
 - Order coffee to be picked up at the store (no payment online)

 ## Technologies used in this project
  - ReactJS
- - React hooks (including custom hooks)
+ - React hooks
- - Redux (including Redux-saga)
+ - Redux
  - SCSS
- - REST API built with ExpressJS, MySQL and Sequelize.
+ - Firebase Cloud Firestore

 ### Additional libraries
  - Formik